-The elephants of Africa are once again under serious threat due to large scale poaching for their ivory tusks.
+The elephants of Africa continue to be under serious threat due to large scale poaching for their ivory tusks.

-Your support of The Askari Project by purchasing products from our online shop & fundraising activities, visiting and 'liking' our facebook page, joining our mailing list via the Contact Askari webpage and spreading the word to get family, friends and colleagues involved directly helps in their preservation and would be greatly appreciated.
+Your support of The Askari Project by purchasing products from our online store, contributing to our fundraising activities and events, visiting and 'liking' our Facebook page and spreading the word to get family, friends and colleagues involved directly helps in their protection and is greatly appreciated.

-Their future is in our hands and the success of this project depends on a large and passionate following of elephant lovers' and their generous support, so please assist this project wherever you can.
+The future of these iconic elephants and most other wildlife species is in our hands and the success of this project depends on a large and passionate following of elephant lovers' and their generous support, so please assist this project wherever you can.